 A Deed is a written instrument by which a person transfers ownership of real property to another.
 Deeds must be accompanied by two affidavits to be recorded.
 One is a Real Property Transfer Form known as an RP-5217.
 The other is a Transfer Tax Affidavit known as a TP-584.
 If the seller is a non-New York State Resident, an IT-2663 must also accompany the deed.
 Click here for additional information on recording a deed.

 Jefferson County currently requires everyone recording a new deed to use the downloadable one page RP-5217-PDF form.
 Please click here for the downloadable form, instructions, and additional information.
-Please feel free to call our office if you have any questions.
+You may also download the other forms here.

 ***Effective March 11, 2020 there will be a $10 fee added to all residential deed recordings*** Click here for more information.